To Fix Sciatica Pain in Your Back, You Might Have to Change the Way You Sit

 Many people work at computers all day.
 They get focused on the screen and forget to pay attention to how they’re sitting.
 People tend to lean forward, hunch their shoulders and extend their necks.
 This creates pressure and strain on the spine and other parts of the body.
 Poor sitting posture has been found to be the cause of headaches, as well as neck, back, hip, leg, and even foot pain.

 When you slouch, you put pressure on your internal organs which can lead to intestinal problems and stomach issues like heartburn and reflux.
 It can affect your digestion and metabolism.
 You restrict your blood vessels, and your nerves, creating circulation issues and pain.
-Slumping can cause your spine to become misaligned, cause a herniated disc, or irritate your sciatic nerve causing sciatica.
+Slumping can cause your spine to become misaligned, causing a herniated disc, or irritate your sciatic nerve causing sciatica.

 What is Sciatica?

 The sciatic nerve is the largest nerve in the body and is made up of nerve roots that start in the lower back and run through the buttock and down the back of each leg.
 You feel sciatic pain when that nerve is irritated or compressed.
 The location of the “pinched” nerve determines the symptoms.

 Sciatica can be a searing pain that radiates from the buttocks down one leg; it can be leg pain with tingling, burning, or numbness or it can be a sharp pain that takes your breath away and keeps you from moving.
 Some people have pain shooting down their leg into their feet and toes and for others, the pain feels like a bad cramp that doesn’t go away.

 Sciatica is a symptom of a larger problem.
 It may be caused by a herniated disc, degenerative disc disease, or even arthritis.
 The pain can come on suddenly or gradually and can be triggered by something as simple as sitting down, standing up, sneezing or coughing.
 It can come and go, or it can be chronic.

 What Does Sitting Have to Do with Sciatica?